An Interview with Martin Cohen

 The complaint by Mr. Collins was ironic; he operated a part time television repair shop and a telescope store with no display out of the basement of a Baltimore city row house.

 His complaint made us come to understand that there was something unfair about how we were operating.
 And so we needed to decide then if we wanted to stay in the business or quit.
-We were not sure if there might be enough demand for a "real" telescope store in the Washington-Baltimore area, in fact another shop run by an enthusiast in Damascus, MD had recently failed in the area.
-So we decided to give it a whirl, and in order to be convenient to Montpelier and not be too close to Astro-World in Baltimore or to Redlich Optical (another small store that sold birding equipment and some astro telescopes) of Rosslyn, Virginia.
-The lease was negotiated for our first small store at 930 Fairlawn Avenue in the Laurel Open Shopping Center.
-That store opened 1 October 1984.
-When we outgrew 930 Fairlawn Avenue after two years, the showroom was moved to its current site at 14300 Cherry Lane Court in Laurel.
+We were not sure if there might be enough demand for a “real” telescope store in the Washington-Baltimore area, in fact another shop run by an enthusiast in Damascus, MD had recently failed in the area.
+So we decided to give it a whirl, and in order to be convenient to Montpelier and not be too close to either Astro-World in Baltimore, or to Redlich Optical (another small store that sold birding equipment, some astro telescopes, and provided binocular repair services) of Rosslyn, Virginia.
+The lease was negotiated for our first small store at 930 Fairlawn Avenue in the Laurel Open Shopping Center; the center was owned by the Berman family who had built the shopping center.
+Our first store opened 1 October 1984.

 What is the attitude about the shop, or what is the business plan?